 We recommend 1-1.5 pounds of turkey per person.
 Most people love turkey leftovers, and this will give you plenty to enjoy on Black Friday.

 If you are hosting a larger gathering, we recommend 2 smaller turkeys instead of one larger one.
-A larger turkey is not only harder to handle, but the white meat can dry out before the dark meat has finished cooking.
+A large turkey can be hard to handle - it takes a lot of room to thaw and brine, and is extremely heavy to transfer from the oven to the carving platter!
+Not only that, but the white meat can dry out before the dark meat has finished cooking.

 If you purchase a turkey at a major retailer, it will probably already be brined.
 This means that it has been immersed in a salt-water bath to flavor and tenderize the meat.

-If you purchase a Golden Prairie Turkey from ChopLocal, it has not been brined.
+If you purchase a turkey from ChopLocal or a local farmer, it has not been brined.
 You can roast it as is, or brine it at home.

 After brining, you can season your turkey with salt and pepper before roasting.
 You can also try an herbed butter rub like this one.

 A shallow roasting pan works best.
 The air needs to circulate around all sides of the turkey, and the thickest part of the bird is at the bottom.
 Look for a pan with sides less than one inch tall.
 Use a rack if you have one.

 Put tin foil (loosely) over the top of your turkey for at least the first half of the time spent roasting.
 Remove the foil a couple of hours before the turkey is done to get a beautiful golden brown color.

 Chilled or thawed turkeys need to roast approximately 1 hour for every 3-4 pounds.

 A 10 pound turkey will need approximately 2 1/2 - 3 hours in the oven, and a 20 pound bird will take closer to 5 - 7 hours.